bkrsln/dataviz/README.md

 # Dataviz

-A resource from the world of data visualization for students, experts, enthusiasts and lovers.
+A resource about the world of data visualization for students, experts, enthusiasts and lovers.

 ## Learning from experts